 Crystal singing bowls are made from quartz crystal, which has a unique ability to absorb, store, release, and regulate energy.
 When the bowl is struck with a mallet, it vibrates and emits a pure tone that helps to promote relaxation.

-The sound waves produced by the bowl can also help to balance the chakras and release negative emotions.
+The energy and healing power produced by the bowl can also help to balance the chakras and release negative emotions.
 The vibrations also help calm overactive adrenals and induce a deep state of trace-like relaxation.